jtakayama/makahiki/install/doc/ubuntu_x86_vagrant_readme.txt

 In the examples in this document, the > represents the Windows command prompt.

-This guide assumes a basic level of familiarity with Windows and little familiarity with Linux.
+This guide assumes a basic level of familiarity with Windows.

 WARNING:
 -------------------------------------------------------------------------------